sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-jupyter-notebook-connection.rst

         :alt: jupyter-notebook
         :width: 60%

    ..
 Note:: Make Sure that ``Postback URL`` is accessible from Kubernetes Cluster to get response back to Sparkflows UI.

-     Input the following details in **For KUBERNETES tab**:
+   Input the following details in **KUBERNETES tab**:

      * **Path** - (Optional) Path of kubernetes configuration.
 For example - **/home/user1/.kube/kubeconfig**
      * **Namespace** - Namespace of kubernetes where the notebook will get executed.
 Default value - **default**